-Red Nose Day (19 March this year) encourages people to raise money for projects in the UK and the developing world by "doing something funny for money."
+Red Nose Day (19 March in 2021) encourages people to raise money for projects in the UK and the developing world by "doing something funny for money."
 But it also aims to raise awareness of poverty, particularly among schoolchildren, who are massive supporters, along with school staff, of Red Nose Day.
-Here are a selection of teaching resources provided by Comic Relief for Red Nose Day, and by the Banque de ressources anglais cycle 4.
+Here are a selection of teaching resources provided by Comic Relief for Red Nose Day.

 This 1’30 video is one of the many that Comic Relief provides about the work they do.
 It was part of the 2017 Red Nose Convoy, in which six comedians travelled from Kenya to Nigeria with a convoy of vital supplies such as mosquito nets, and visited and filmed the projects Comic Relief is funding.
 In this episode, Hugh Dennis meets Patrick, a volunteer healthworker in Kibera, a Kenyan township.
 The film mentions the ultrasound machine Comic Relief has donated, but most of it is about Patrick’s generous work, and the powerful effect a volunteer can have, in reducing health risks in his area.
 Great for inclusion on work on charities or parcours du citoyen.